Below are the rules of the server. If you are unsure about any or wish to discuss in further detail, contact ModMail.

 Exceptions to this rule are rarely made; if you'd like to request such an exception, please contact ModMail directly.

 ModMail (@ModMail) is a bot that reports every direct message received to staff.
+Sending a direct message to @ModMail that opens a channel with the staff

 A few examples of when using ModMail is good practice